 Tissue glucose measurements can be different to blood glucose.
 If you tested both at the same time you would almost certainly find the results to be different.
 This is because tissue glucose levels change more slowly than the blood glucose.
 Eating a meal, for example, will cause the blood glucose to rise quite quickly, but the tissue glucose may be slower to rise.
-Abbott (the makers of the Libre 2) report that the lag-time between blood glucose and tissue glucose is now less than 3 minutes.

 Although an agreement was made in 2018 for the Libre to be made available on prescription, this doesn't mean that anyone who wants one can get it.
 In Greater Glasgow and Clyde, the Health Board have set conditions for use which we must adhere to, and you will be asked to sign a contract agreeing to these criteria before getting the Libre:

 If funding is agreed but then the criteria are not met (e.g. by not scanning often enough or by not sharing data), funding for the Libre 2 may be withdrawn.